 In 2008, there were 7,085 banks.
 Due to the bank failures of 2007-2009 and bank mergers, there were 5,571 banks in the United States at the end of the fourth quarter in 2014.
-By 2020, there were 4,374 commercial banks and 627 savings institutions.
-According to the National Credit Union Association, as of September 2021 there were 4,990 credit unions with assets totaling \$2.0 trillion.
+According to the Credit Union National Association, as of December 2014 there were 6,535 credit unions with assets totaling \$1.1 billion.
 A day of "Transfer Your Money" took place in 2009 out of general public disgust with big bank bailouts.
 People were encouraged to transfer their deposits to credit unions.
 This has grown into the ongoing Move Your Money Project.
-Consequently, some now hold assets with a total value as large as \$111 billion.
+Consequently, some now hold deposits as large as \$50 billion.
+However, as of 2013, the 12 largest banks (0.2%) controlled 69 percent of all banking assets, according to the Dallas Federal Reserve.